Definition

 EU Parliament ENVI Committee Publishes Amendments 11–111 to Draft Report on Decision (EU) 2015/1814 Market Stability Reserve for ETS2

-The European Parliament's ENVI Committee has released over 100 amendments to the proposed Market Stability Reserve rules for the upcoming ETS2 covering buildings and road transport.
-These revisions signal the Parliament's intent to refine price stability mechanisms, directly impacting future carbon cost predictability for sectors entering the expanded emissions trading scheme.
+The European Parliament ENVI Committee has published over 100 amendments to the Market Stability Reserve rules for the upcoming ETS2 covering buildings and road transport.
+These revisions signal a push for tighter price stability mechanisms, which will directly influence carbon cost predictability and operational risk for companies entering the expanded emissions trading scheme.

 European Commission Issues Recommendation on One-Stop Shops for Building Energy Efficiency and Renovation